Money, Mississippi: In popular culture

 A wooden bridge across the Tallahatchie River at Money was the focus of Bobbie Gentry's 1967 hit song "Ode to Billie Joe."
 The November 10, 1967 issue of Life magazine featured a photo of Gentry crossing the bridge.
 The bridge collapsed in June 1972 after being burned by vandals.
 It has since been replaced.

+The novel The Trees by Percival Everett is set in Money and depicts a mysterious series of murders that seem to follow identical patterns and involve the families of the confessed murderers of Emmett Till.